Comprehensive and Effective Solutions for Dust Extraction...

 Respirable Silica Dust (RCS)

-When these materials are either cut, sanded or carved etc in the workplace, they create dust that may be fine enough to be respirable.
+When these materials are cut, sanded, carved, trimmed or chopped in the workplace, they create dust that may be fine enough to be respirable.
 The fine dust that's produced is called respirable crystalline silica (RCS) and can cause harm to your health.
 It causes a health risk as it is too fine to see in normal lighting.
+Respiratory problems can include lung damage, chronic obstructive pulmonary diseases (COPD) and bronchitis.
+Other problems of exposure to silica dust can include skin irritation, impaired vision, dermatitis, and more.

 Also, find out more information about the HSE's dustbuster campaign launched to help businesses provide dust-free workplaces in the wood, construction and food manufacturing industries.

 In HSE's EH44: Dust in the Workplace guidance, it states: "Exposure to all such dust needs to be prevented or, where this is not reasonably practicable, adequately controlled."
-Prevention should be achieved with local exhaust ventilation, such as dust extraction systems.
+Prevention should be achieved with local exhaust ventilation, such as a dust extraction system.

 Under the COSHH regulations, employers should regard dust as a substance hazardous to health, these can include a mixture of compounds, micro-organisms or natural materials, such as flour, stone or wood dust.
 The substance being used, or being generated as part of the working process should be controlled as per the HSE's Workplace Exposure Limit Guidance.
 Learn more about Workplace Exposure Limits in the paragraph below.